Inedo/inedo-docs/Content/installation/saml-authentication/various-saml-azure-ad.md

 ---
-title: "Azure AD (Mircosoft Entra ID) Single Sign-on"
+title: "Azure AD (Microsoft Entra ID) Single Sign-on"
 order: 2
 ---

 ## Overview

-This documentation is specific to configuring SAML with Azure Active Directory (Mircosoft Entra ID).
+This documentation is specific to configuring SAML with Azure Active Directory (Microsoft Entra ID).
 Refer to the [SAML Authentication Overview](/docs/installation/saml-authentication/various-saml-overview){target="_blank"} for more information.

-## Configuring Azure AD (Mircosoft Entra ID)
+## Configuring Azure AD (Microsoft Entra ID)

-Before you can use Azure AD (Mircosoft Entra ID) in Inedo's products, you will first need to create an Enterprise Application in Azure.
+Before you can use Azure AD (Microsoft Entra ID) in Inedo's products, you will first need to create an Enterprise Application in Azure.

 1. Navigate to Enterprise Applications and click "New application"
 2. Click "Create your own application"